masc-ucsc/docs/docs/pyrope/02-basics.md

 Spaces do not have meaning but new lines do.
 Several programming languages like Python use indentation level (spaces) to know the parsing meaning of expressions.
-In Pyrope, spaces do not have meaning, but new lines affect the operator precedence and multi line statements.
+In Pyrope, spaces do not have meaning, but newlines affect the operator precedence and multi line statements.